earthly/website/blog/_posts/2021-11-11-argocd-kubernetes.md

 - It allows you to view an extensive audit of any changes made to your code as well as who made the changes and when.
 This is possible because the Git commit history provides a natural audit log system.

-- ArgoCD can also be used to gather application and API server [metrics](/blog/./blog/_devto/incident-management-metrics.md) .
+- ArgoCD can also be used to gather application and API server metrics.
 Application metrics monitor health status, sync history, and other data.
 The API server is a gRPC/REST server that exposes the API consumed by the Web UI.
 It can be used for collecting data on request and response activity.
 <!-- vale HouseStyle.OxfordComma = YES -->

 ## Implementing ArgoCD